kraftdenker/ZAPiXWEB/README.md

 LICENSE GNU General Public License v3.0

+Illegal use of this product will be subject to legal proceedings.

 Implementation of technique described in paper:
 Soares, A. (2022).
 WhatsApp Web Client Live Forensics Technique.
 In Proceedings of the 8th International Conference on Information Systems Security and Privacy - ICISSP, ISBN 978-989-758-553-1, pages 629-636.
 DOI: 10.5220/0011006400003120 https://doi.org/10.5220/0011006400003120